Best daily deals

 The Sonos Beam (Gen 2) is great for gamers who love smart devices

 Smart home enthusiasts who also want a great speaker for gaming will like the Sonos Beam (Gen 2).
-This smart soundbar has support for Dolby Atmos for a cinematic experience, and it has built-in Alexa and Google Assistant support for easy voice controls.
-Build your smart home ecosystem or simply enjoy hands-free controls with a speaker as smart as the Sonos Beam.
+This smart soundbar supports Dolby Atmos for a cinematic experience and built-in Alexa and Google Assistant support for easy voice controls.
+Build your smart home ecosystem or enjoy hands-free controls with a speaker as smart as the Sonos Beam.

 Sonos Beam (Gen 2)